vovkos/doxyrest/README.rst

 	* 	- AXL
 		- `sphinx_rtd_theme <https://vovkos.github.io/axl/manual/global.html>`__

-Another great strength of the Doxyrest design is that you can replace Doxygen with your own generator of Doxygen-compatible XML database and then apply the same pipeline for documenting APIs in other languages:
+Replace Doxygen with your own generator of Doxygen-compatible XML database and apply the same pipeline for documenting APIs in other languages:

 Lua libraries
 ~~~~~~~~~~~~~